demiddel/hydration-react/README.md

 ## Used React features

+React supports both client and server side rendering.
+The examples will use both.

+### Client API

+- createRoot (no hydration support, added for comparison)
+- hydrateRoot

 ### Server API

 - renderToStaticMarkup (no hydration support, added for comparison)
 - renderToString

 - renderToPipeableStream
 - renderToReadableStream

-### Client API

-- createRoot
-- hydrateRoot

 ## Scripts

 There are numourous scripts to run the application.
 The most important ones are:

+### No hydration

+- `npm run start:createRoot` -
+- `npm run start:renderToStaticMarkup`

+### Hydration

-- `npm run dev` - This will run the application in development mode
+- `npm run start:hydrateExample-1` - This will run a basic server-side-rendered example
-- `npm run build` - This will build the application
+- `npm run start:hydrateExample-2` - This will run the renderToPipeableStream example
-- `npm run start` - This will run the application in production mode
+- `npm run start:hydrateExample-3` - This will run the renderToReadableStream example

 ## Disclaimer

-Most of these use cases are not something you will be using, this is a peek at what frameworks like Remix, NextJS, Gatsby, etc. are doing under the hood.
+Most of these use examples are not something you will be doing yourself, this is a peek at what frameworks like Remix, NextJS, Gatsby, etc. are doing under the hood.

 ## Reach out